Panagiotis Glykos

-Panagiotis Glykos (Παναγιώτης Γλύκος; born 10 October 1986) is a Greek retired professional footballer who played as a goalkeeper.
+Panagiotis Glykos (Παναγιώτης Γλύκος; born 10 October 1986) is a Greek former professional footballer who played as a goalkeeper.

 Club career

 PAOK

 The Keeper began his career at Olympiacos Volos, playing in their youth and reserve teams before signing for PAOK in 2007 as PAOK's manager Fernando Santos needed an extra goalkeeper for the upcoming season.
 He made his official debut for the club in a cup fixture in 2008.
 He was then shipped out on loan, making a handful of appearances, before establishing himself in the first team fold in the 2011–12 season.
 From then, he has regularly done battle with the other keepers in the squad to secure the No1 spot.
 In fact, at the start of the 2013–14 season, he began the league campaign on the bench, with Spaniard Jacobo preferred, before being handed the first team reins in November.
 Glykos grabbed the opportunity with both hands, starting all but two of the remaining fixtures and forcing his way into Fernando Santos’s squad for Brazil.

 Glykos named as the best player of PAOK in January and February as a result of the ballot held every month at the official site of the fans.
 At the announcement is stated: "In football you ought to be always ready to seize the opportunity whenever it is given to you.
 Panagiotis proved ready!
 He took his gloves after basic disciplinary misconduct of the basic goalkeeper Jacobo and has been one of the revelations of the season.
 Consistently good, with sure and effective interventions, is undoubtedly the best Greek goalkeeper and one of the best players of PAOK in the season."

 On May 13, 2014 after his best year in his career with 40 games with the club in all competitions, Glykos received a proposal to renew his contract which expires in 2015.
 The club wants to "bind" the international keeper, who is candidate to be among the three keepers for the World Cup in Brazil, for another two years.
 The report also states that the proposal reaches €250,000 per year and the release clause reaches €2.5 million.
 However, the 27-year-old keeper is looking for an opportunity abroad.

 On 29 July 2014, Glykos seemed to reach an agreement with PAOK for a three-year contract.
 As he started as the first choice for the starting XI in the 2014–15 season, Glykos gradually lost his place from Charles Itandje, as a result of strained abdominal muscle injury that kept him out of the team for a month.